rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sidecar.md

 ![](/cocktail-images/sidecar.jpeg)

-## Directions for how to make a Sidecar
+## Directions for how to make the Sidecar

 1. Fill a cocktail shaker with ice.
 2. Pour 5 cl cognac into the shaker.